Monday November 28, 2016

 The general rule of thumb when building a new home is that you should obtain bids from at least three quality homebuilders.
 That is generally good advice, but there are major obstacles to making those bids realistic and useful.
 They include the need for detailed plans and job specifications, the need to find comparable bidders and the need to structure the bid in a way that facilitates easy comparisons.
 It can be difficult to get all three just right.

 By far the largest hurdle is the need for detailed custom home plans and job specifications.
 If you started your project by hiring an architect and designer to fully design and specify the fits and finishes of your home, this will not be a problem for you.
-Builders will be delighted by the opportunity to present their quote to build your home with the confidence that they know exactly what they are bidding on, and that their competitors are bidding on the same thing.
+Many builders will be delighted by the opportunity to present their quote to build your home with the confidence that they know exactly what they are bidding on, and that their competitors are bidding on the same thing.
 But this is rarely the case.

 A far more common scenario is that you begin the process with some broad concepts - perhaps some clippings from a magazine or an online home plan website.
 This can cause each bidder to make assumptions that can result in widely divergent bids.
 If the winning bidder’s assumptions differ from the homeowners’ expectations (they usually do), the project is already in trouble before it even starts.
 For some builders, the more time they have invested in trying to “win” your project, the more likely they are to start cutting corners.
 If you’re not careful, your well-intentioned bid process can become a race to the bottom, resulting in hiring the builder who is most desperate to get the work.

 The next challenge is finding three comparable bidders.
 Turnstone has been in business since 2004, and we can probably count on one hand the number of times that we have bid on the same project against two other luxury home builders who we consider to be comparable in terms of resources, experience and staying power.
 This doesn’t mean they aren’t there, just that people have a hard time figuring out who they are.
 When the market is hot, new builders pop up like dandelions on a spring afternoon.
 Reputable builders are wary of committing significant time and resources creating meaningful bids when “fly-by-nights” are in the picture.